-After a lot of testing, thought and research, including asking ChatGPT about its own role in shaping society, I've decided to actively restrict my use of AI in my research and writing.
-This is tricky, since I'll need to convince my browsers, devices and so on to stop automatically using AI.
-I think that for me, this will reduce distractions and allow me write in the way I always have.
+After a lot of testing, thought and research, including asking ChatGPT about its own role in shaping society, I've decided to actively restrict my use of AI in my research, writing and wherever else I can.
+This is tricky, since I'll need to convince my web browsers, devices (including work devices) and so on to stop automatically popping up with AI.
+But I think that for me, removing AI wherever I can will reduce distractions and allow me think and write in the way I always have.
+I'll give my brain plenty of data and water, and reboot it from time to time with lovely walks, so that it can continue to do the job.

 - Grammar checking services (I am my own grammar nerd)